jakob-bagterp/browserist/docs/xpath/cheatsheets/links.md

 ---
 title: XPath Cheatsheet for Links and URLs
 description: Learn how to use powerful XPath methods to target nodes the contain specific links or URLs.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Cheatsheet